-The Puggle, also known as a pug beagle mix (due to its purebred parents), is a loving, social and affectionate dog which is quickly becoming one of the most popular dog crosses in the US.
+The puggle is a type of beagle that is a loving, social and affectionate dog, which is quickly becoming one of the most popular dog crosses in the US.

 Intelligent, enthusiastic and curious; this dog is a cross breed with Pug and Beagle parents.